 4-axis CNC Filament Winder

 This is the machine that makes the machine.
-Designed in-house, it will replace our current 2-axis commercial winder we’ve been reverse engineering for 3+ years.
+Designed in-house, it has replaced our previous 2-axis commercial winder that we had been reverse engineering for 3+ years.
 Starting from scratch gave us the opportunity to create a system capable of evolving in a rapid feedback loop with our vehicle and propulsion technology.
-It will be responsible for producing
+It is responsible for producing:

 - Airframe sections up to 15′ long/18″ diameter